humorists, comedians and/or magicians

 I mainly just know him from Mind of Mencia, I guess.

 I'm not particularly familiar with his stand-up.
 Nor have I ever had a chance to see "The Bob Newhart Show."
-But I liked him on Newart; and The Bob Newhart Show 19th Anniversary Special; and Bob; and Elf; and the Librarian TV movies; and a couple episodes of The Big Bang Theory.
+But I liked him on Newart; and The Bob Newhart Show 19th Anniversary Special; and Bob; and Elf; and the Librarian TV movies; and Legally Blonde 2; and a couple episodes of The Big Bang Theory.
 And he voiced Bernard in The Rescuers.
 And I've definitely seen him in some other roles that I don't remember, but must have liked at the time.

 Penn & Teller

 It's really hard to imagine a time I wasn't at least vaguely aware of them.
 I always liked them.
 There was an episode of Babylon 5, and the Run-DMC video "It's Tricky."
 And I'm sure I've seen them in plenty of other stuff, guest spots, magic/comedy shows on Comedy Central or other networks.
 It's just hard to remember anything specific.
 And I know they've done tons of stuff I haven't seen, but still, I've always known and liked them, somehow.
 As I said.
 I guess.

 I mainly know him from Dr. Katz, Professional Therapist.
 And a bit of Home Movies.
 I'm not sure about anything else...

 Mostly I think of him as a voice actor.
 But I also know him from some live-action stuff like Just Shoot Me, and Rise of the Silver Surfer, and a small role in Knights of Badassdom, and several eps of The Big Bang Theory, and several eps of New Girl, and... whatever.
 Maybe I've seen him do some stand-up on Comedy Central or something, I dunno.